-13 Species of Genus Grammatophyllum
+13 Species in Genus Grammatophyllum

 My Fascination with Giant Orchids: Grammatophyllum

-Hi, I’m Ferb Vu, and I’m captivated by the world of orchids, especially the impressive genus Grammatophyllum.
+Hi, I’m Ferb Vu, and I’m captivated by Orchidaceae, the family of orchids, especially the impressive genus Grammatophyllum.
 These aren’t your typical delicate orchids; they’re giants, capable of reaching incredible sizes and putting on a spectacular floral display.
 My interest started a few years ago when I stumbled upon a photo of Grammatophyllum speciosum, also known as the Tiger Orchid or Sugar Cane Orchid.
 I was awestruck by its sheer size and the vibrant colors of its blooms.
 Since then, I’ve been delving deeper into this fascinating genus, learning about its unique characteristics and the diverse species it encompasses.

 Understanding the Giants: Key Traits of Grammatophyllum